 3. Conduct a security check of your home

-If you’ve just moved into a new place, it’s the perfect time to make a security assessment.
-Check that all your door and window locks function and you have deadbolts on every outside door.
+Check that all your door and window locks function properly and that you have deadbolts on every outside door.
 Replace any burned-out light bulbs around the exterior.
 Try to think like a burglar.
 Where would you break in if you had to?
 What can you do to deter it?

-To move your home security preparations to the next level, consider installing motion-sensor lights, growing thorny plants below easily accessible windows, putting locks on your gates, and installing metal security doors in place of old-fashioned screen doors.
+Consider growing thorny plants below easily accessible windows, putting locks on your gates, and installing metal security doors in place of your old screen doors.

 4. Set up the SOS emergency feature on your phone